sergey-dryabzhinsky/dedupsqlfs/README.md

 Note: dynamic subvolume and snapshot creation available only with MySQL storage engine.
  SQLite is keeping database locked.
- Though dynamic working subvolume switching not available.
+ Though dynamic subvolume switching not available.
  For now MySQL table engine is MyISAM by default - it's fast and not bloated.
  InnoDB working strange:
  - I get about twice sized database: 2.8Gb data + ~1.6Gb something with indexes,